The Bankrate promise

-But experts agree there are plenty of pitfalls to be aware of when it comes to credit cards.
-And you do have to follow some rules to get the most out of them.
-For example, everyone agrees that you should use credit responsibly, pay your credit card bill early or on time and avoid racking up debt you can’t afford to pay off.
-This is personal finance 101, after all.
+But experts agree that there are plenty of pitfalls to be aware of when it comes to credit cards, and you’ll have to follow some rules to get the most out of them.
+For example, you should pay your credit card bill early or on time to avoid racking up debt you can’t afford to pay off.

 There are also some tips you can follow to make sure you get the right type of card in the first place.
-If you’re eager to get the most out of your credit card this year or avoid the biggest downsides involved in paying with plastic, here are some expert credit card tips.
+If you’re eager to get the most out of your credit card this year, or avoid the biggest downsides related to paying with credit cards, here are some expert credit card tips.

 Some credit cards let you pick your own due date from the start, though any card issuer might let you move your credit card due date if you ask.
-Either way, moving all your due dates to around the same time of the month can be useful if you want to make sure you can always make your payment, says Jason Steele, credit card expert for Money.com.
+Either way, moving all your due dates to around the same time of the month can be useful if you want to make sure you can always make your payment, says credit card expert Jason Steele.

-Many consumers apply for unsecured credit cards and can’t seem to get approved, yet they don’t know another option exists.
-Sa El of CreditKnocks.com says a secured credit card can be a decent option for building credit if you cannot get approved for a credit card otherwise.
+Many consumers apply for unsecured credit cards and can’t get approved, but they may not know another option exists: secured credit cards.
+Sa El, co-founder of Simply Insurance, says a secured credit card can be a decent option for building credit if you cannot get approved for a credit card otherwise.

-Keep in mind that secured credit cards require a cash deposit to get started, though you’ll get your deposit back if you close or upgrade your account in good standing.
+Keep in mind that secured credit cards require a cash deposit to get started, although you’ll get your deposit back if you close or upgrade your account in good standing.

 El recommends using the “candy bar method” to build credit with a secured card.
 With this strategy, you would only use your new secured card once or twice per month to buy a candy bar.
 After you charge a candy bar to your card, you would head home and pay your bill right away.

-“This shows the lender that you are using your credit and that you pay your bills on time,” he says.
-He also suggests that, if you do this for a year, you may build up your credit score enough to where you can get approved for an unsecured credit card.
+“This shows the lender that you are using your credit and that you pay your bills on time,” El says.
+He also suggests that, if you do this for a year, you may build up your credit score enough that you can get approved for an unsecured credit card.